-Allister Hood: 3 ingredients for a trot-up that will impress the judge - Horse & Hound
+Allister Hood: 3 ingredients for a trot-up that will impress the judge

 Tip two: gain experience

-Allister says that clinics provide great experience for inexperienced or nervous horses.
-An overhead gallery at Barleylands EC for example, with people coming and going, is distracting, but Allister instructs handlers not to force the issue.
+Allister says clinics provide great experience for inexperienced or nervous horses.
+An overhead gallery, with people coming and going, is distracting, but Allister instructs handlers not to force the issue.

 “Don’t make them confront things that make them spook,” he says.
 “Keep a distance from the wall at first, then gradually get closer.”